|Black gay icon Bayard Rustin organized the 1963 March on Washington (Photo from director Bennett Singer's 2003 documentary film Brother Outsider)|

-When it comes to gay civil rights, though, the late Coretta Scott King – who publicly supported gay marriage – said in 1998, "Gays and lesbians stood up for civil rights in Montgomery, Selma, in Albany, Ga. and St-Augustine, Fla., and many other campaigns of the civil rights movement.
+When it comes to LGBTQ civil rights, though, the late Coretta Scott King – who publicly supported same-sex marriage – said in 1998, "Gays and lesbians stood up for civil rights in Montgomery, Selma, in Albany, Ga. and St-Augustine, Fla., and many other campaigns of the civil rights movement.
 Many of these courageous men and women were fighting for my freedom at a time when they could find few voices for their own, and I salute their contributions."

-Dr. Martin Luther King Jr. is best known for his "I Have a Dream" speech at the March on Washington organized by the same man who taught him non-violent protest, black gay icon Bayard Rustin.
+Dr. Martin Luther King Jr. is best known for his "I Have a Dream" speech at the March on Washington organized by the same man who taught him non-violent protest, Black gay icon Bayard Rustin.

 I have a dream too: Full equality for LGBTQ people everywhere.